AlexBocken/kanji/README.md

 This means that the symbol displayed in Browse mode is incorrect for primitives.

 ## Composites
-I have now implemented all composites from the 2nd book.
-The composites from the 3rd book should soon follow.
+All composites of the 2nd and 3rd book have now been implemented.
-The formatting of how these composites are represented will gradually be improved.
-Let's hope Javascript can wrangle these multiple fields into something coherent on the cards.
+Formatting on the cards has been improved.
+As can be seen in the above pictures.

 ## Readings
 I've pulled all available On- Kun- and Nanori-readings from http://nihongo.monash.edu/ using a script.
-These readings are not yet displayed on the cards themselves but are listed in the notes.
+These readings are not (yet?) displayed on the cards themselves but are listed in the notes.
 If you want to see my awful coding practices for such one off stuff which just needs to generate a file once, look into the `scripts` branch of this git repository.

 ## Fonts